-Across the market, there are a variety of different types of stretch fabric available for you to choose between, and its popularity is due to its comfort, recovery and bounce.
+In the fabric world, there are a variety of different types of stretch fabric available for you to choose between, and its popularity for dressmaking is due to the comfort, recovery and bounce.
 It is also important to understand there is a difference between knitted and woven stretch fabrics.
 As there are so many to choose from, it is so important to get your fabrics right and make sure your finished garment hangs exactly as you want it to.
-To help you make your mind up, the team at Fabrics Galore have put together this guide to the different types of stretch fabrics in the UK.
+To help you make your mind up, the team at Fabrics Galore has put together this guide to the different types of stretch fabrics in the UK.

 Jersey stretch fabrics

 Jersey fabric can be found in soft, stretchy dresses, polo shirts, and tops, as well as in sheets.
-Across the market, there are now so many more options for patterns as the popularity of this fabric has grown.
+Increasingly, there are now so many more options for different prints as the popularity of this fabric has grown.
 It is a soft stretchy, knit fabric that was originally made from wool, but is now made from cotton blends and synthetic fibres.
 Its stretchy properties make it a great choice for items that require movement, especially as it provides great comfort for the wearer.
-Apart from knitted jersey stretch, you also get woven stretch fabrics such as our lemon stretch cotton sateen which is a customer favourite, has a one way stretch and is ideal for making capri pants.

 Cotton elastane fabric